nextcloud/assistant/README.md

 * Generate a headline
 * Get an answer from a free prompt
 * Reformulate (OpenAi/LocalAi only)
+* Context writer: Generate text with a specified style.
+The style can be described or provided via an example text.

 ### Text to image (Image generation)